-Follow the instructions on how to light a Fuego wood-fired oven and get your oven up to a high temperature of around 450°C. Allow the heat to even out and build up a large bed of glowing embers, maintaining a rolling flame at a temperature above 400°C. You will need to add smaller pieces of wood every 10 minutes to keep the roaring flame going.
-The floor should read about 400°C on your handheld thermometer.
-There shouldn't be any visible black carbon build-up on the dome and the flames should reach the middle of the oven.
+Follow the instructions on how to light a Fuego wood-Using your metal peel or spade, move the embers to one fired oven and get your oven up to a high temperature of side of the oven and maintain large naked flames which around 450°C. Allow the heat to even out and build up a will arch over the dome of the oven.
+Please take care of large bed of glowing embers, maintaining a rolling flame at the high temperatures.
+Using a pizza peel, place your pizza a temperature above 400°C. You will need to add smaller on the oven floor, right next to the fire, making sure you pieces of wood every 10 minutes to keep the roaring rotate it regularly to encourage even cooking.
+It should flame going.
+The floor should read about 400°C on your only take between 90 seconds to 2 minutes per pizza handheld thermometer.
+There shouldn't be any visible depending on thickness.
+Always leave the door open black carbon build-up on the dome and the flames should when baking pizza. reach the middle of the oven.
 Don't allow your oven to regulate down the temperature.